-A) A Trademark registration in India is an intellectual property protection over a name, symbol, figure, letter, word, logo, number, phrase, picture, packaging, slogan or any combination of these.
+Trademark registration in India is intellectual property protection over a name, symbol, figure, letter, word, logo, number, phrase, picture, packaging, slogan, or any combination of these.

-B) A Trademark is a distinctive sign capable of distinguishing goods and services of one business from that of another.
+A Trademark is a distinctive sign capable of distinguishing the goods and services of one business from that of another.

-For businesses operating in a competitive marketplace, it is important to protect business assets as well as distinguish its brands.
-A registered trademark registration can provide that extra edge in the marketplace, protecting the brand and setting these apart from competitors.
+For businesses operating in a competitive marketplace, it is important to protect business assets as well as distinguish their brands.
+Trademark registration can provide that extra edge in the marketplace, protecting the brand and setting these apart from competitors.
 A registered trademark is a valuable and tradeable property.

-Under the Indian Trademark Laws it is essential to file a trademark application for registration in proper classes using acceptable description of goods/services to obtain a smooth and prompt registration.
+Under the Indian Trademark Laws, it is essential to file a trademark application for registration in proper classes using an acceptable description of goods/services.

 Bhagnari & Co. shall not only file and prosecute applications for Trademark Registration in India, but shall also provide competent, quality services to form a proper strategy in maintaining an effective trademark portfolio.

 How much does it cost to get a Trademark Registration in India?

 Option 1: We charge an Attorney filing fee of US$200 + Actual Trademark Office fee + ACTION based fee for prosecuting the case till registration/final disposal of the matter.

 Option 2: We offer to handle a case for a ONE time FLAT Attorney fee of US$400 + Actual Trademark Office fee + NO further fee for prosecuting the case till registration/final disposal of the matter.